ethersphere/swarm-guide/contents/usage/mru.rst

 *Feeds* allows us to have a non-variable identifier to changing data without having to use the ``ENS``.

-If using *Feeds* in conjunction with an ``ENS`` resolver contract, only one initial transaction to register the ``MRU_MANIFEST_KEY`` will be necessary.
-This key will resolve to the latest version of the resource (updating the resource will not change the key).
+If using *Feeds* in conjunction with an ``ENS`` resolver contract, only one initial transaction to register the ``Feed manifest address`` will be necessary.
+This key will resolve to the latest version of the feed (updating the feed will not change the key).

 You can think of a Feed as a user's Twitter account, where he/she posts updates about a particular Topic.
-In fact, the Feed object is simply defined, in go, as:
+In fact, the Feed object is simply defined as:

 .. code-block:: go